fahmimramdan6/TranslaSign/README.md

 | Sultan Zhorgy Pratama Hrp | C012D4KY0975 | Cloud Computing    | Telkom University      |<a href='https://id.linkedin.com/in/sultan-zhorgy-pratama-hrp-8a4728285'>LinkedIn</a>|
 | Fauzan Maulana            | C012D4KY0567 | Cloud Computing    | Telkom University      |<a href='http://linkedin.com/in/fauzan-maulana-4090902a2'>LinkedIn</a>|

+## Documentation Structure
+### 1. Model Documentation
+#### Objective
+Building a model for hand sign detection based on image recognition.

+#### Steps Taken

+1. **Data Collection:**
+   - Sourced relevant datasets for model training.
+   - Public datasets such as American Sign Language (ASL) datasets.

+2. **Model Training:**
+   - Data Splitting: Dividing the data into training, validation, and test sets.
+   - Model Architecture Selection: Choosing and implementing the appropriate model architecture, such as CNN for feature extraction.
+We also do transfer learning method from mobilenet model that   seems fit with our classification scenarios.
+   - Training and Evaluation: Training the model using the training data and evaluating its performance with the validation and test data.
+Also we do some local testing using webcam to provide more accuracy especially in real life applications.

+3. **Model Creation:**
+   - Saved the trained model as .h5 file.
+   - Convert model from hdf-5 format into deployment fit format such as .tflite and json.

+4. **Model Utilization:**
+   - Fine-tuned normalization techniques for image preprocessing.